KUSUMAJOGARAO/KUSUMAJOGARAO/README.md

 ### Hey, I'm Kusuma! 👋

-🌱 I’m currently learning
+* 🌱 I’m currently learning
-👯 I'm currently studying btech and passionate to learn coding.
+* 👯 I'm currently studying btech and passionate to learn coding.
-I'm working on projects to strengthen my skills in Python and web development using the MERN stack.
+* I'm working on projects to strengthen my skills in Python and web development using the MERN stack.
 My goal is to become proficient in these technologies and build exciting applications.
-👀I'm interested to learn new technologies.
+* 👀I'm interested to learn new technologies.
-📫 How to reach me: LinkedIn

 ### Skills